OffchainLabs/nitro-docs/arbitrum-docs/run-arbitrum-node/more-types/01-run-archive-node.md

 1. **RAM:** 16GB+ for Nitro and 32GB+ for Classic
 2. **CPU:** 4+ core CPU
-3. **Storage (last updated on January 2024):**
+3. **Storage (last updated on April 2024):**
-   - Arbitrum One: 8TB SSD, currently growing at a rate of about .67TB per month
+   - Arbitrum One: 9.7TB SSD, currently growing at a rate of about 850GB per month
-   - Arbitrum Nova: 1.55TB SSD, currently growing at a rate of about .3TB GB per month
+   - Arbitrum Nova: 4.3TB SSD, currently growing at a rate of about 1.8TB GB per month
 4. **Docker images:** We'll specify these in the below commands; you don't need to manually download them.
    - Latest Docker image for **Arbitrum One Nitro**: <code>@latestNitroNodeImage@</code>
    - Latest Docker image for **Arbitrum One Classic**: <code>@latestClassicNodeImage@</code>